-In order to examine the value of the Group's hotels as at December 31, 2021 the Company engaged external valuers as it does every year and obtained full valuations for the five hotels of the Group and accordingly adjusted the value of the fixed assets as at December 31, 2021.
-In the framework of these valuations and taking into consideration the effects of the coronavirus pandemic as mentioned in Note 1.D above, the relevant macro aspects were examined in each county, indications of market prices of transactions in the current period were examined, an assessment was made regarding the rate of recovery of hotel operations in the forthcoming years and the specific features of each of the Group's hotels were examined (such as location, quality, character, guest mix, and so forth).
+In order to examine the value of the Group's hotels as at December 31, 2022 the Company engaged external valuers as it does every year and obtained full valuations for the five hotels of the Group and accordingly adjusted the value of the fixed assets as at December 31, 2022.
+In the framework of these valuations, among other things, the relevant macro aspects were examined in each county, indications of market prices of transactions in the current period were examined, an assessment was made regarding the rate of development of hotel operations in the forthcoming years and the specific features of each of the Group's hotels were examined (such as location, quality, character, guest mix, and so forth).